Tony Hawk's Underground: Plot

 The team then flies out to Hawaii to film a video, with the protagonist aiming for local spots that skaters have not filmed at before.
 Finding a tall hotel, the protagonist climbs to the roof and recruits Eric to film a trick video atop it.
 The police arrive to arrest them for trespassing, but the protagonist uses the opportunity to perform a McTwist over the helicopter and onto the awning of the adjacent Royal Hawaiian Hotel, allowing them and an awestruck Eric to evade the police.
 The team then travels to Vancouver, British Columbia, Canada.
 After doing errands for locals and finishing their part of the team video, the protagonist attends the video premiere at the Slam City Jam.
 Eric steals the idea and edits the protagonist's part out of the video, allowing only Eric to become a professional.
 After angrily confronting Eric, the protagonist enters Eric's pro contest and wins, becoming a pro as well.

-After designing their own pro skateboard, the protagonist and Eric embark on a team trip to Moscow, Russia, where they reconcile.
+After designing their own pro skateboard and signing a shoe deal, the protagonist and Eric embark on a team trip to Moscow, Russia, where they reconcile.
 Eric gets drunk and joyrides in a Russian military tank.
-The protagonist hops in and attempts to stop the tank, but being unfamiliar with the controls, fails to stop it from crashing.
+The protagonist hops in and attempts to stop the tank but, being unfamiliar with the controls, fails to stop it from crashing into a government building.
 Eric jumps out and runs away, leaving the protagonist, trapped inside, to be arrested by the Russian military.
 Eric then lies and claims the protagonist stole the tank, stating that he in fact tried to stop them.
 Unwilling to pay the $700,000 worth of damages, Todd kicks the protagonist off the team, much to Eric's delight.
 The American Embassy bails out the protagonist, leaving them to do favors for locals in order to return home to New Jersey.

 Eric, who now owns his own skate company, reveals that he had been planning to betray the protagonist after having long abandoned the idea of "soul skating" (skating for enjoyment rather than riches); after unsuccessfully trying to exempt them from the Tampa AM, Eric stole the helicopter footage in jealousy before finally getting the protagonist kicked off the skate team by lying back in Moscow.
 Determined to fight back, the protagonist teams up with Peralta and several professionals to create a soul skating video, creating a new trick in the process.
 Due to the success of the video, Eric challenges the protagonist to one last skate-off, with the unedited helicopter tape at stake.
-The protagonist wins the skate-off.
+The protagonist wins the skate-off and walks away with the tape while Eric screams at them.

 Alternate ending

-If the story has been completed more than once, an alternate ending occurs, where the protagonist knocks Eric unconscious, taking the tape back instead of holding the skate-off.
+If the story has been completed more than once on two different difficulties, an alternate ending occurs, where the protagonist knocks Eric unconscious, taking the tape back instead of holding the skate-off.